Returning to acting, Jagger plays a man of wealth and taste

 Jagger found ways to shape the character, giving him slicked-backed hair and a slightly menacing Chelsea accent from the 1960s.
 In the film, Jagger’s art dealer presents Bang’s writer with a kind of Faustian bargain, and things get darker from there.
 Capotondi considers the character a version of the devil -- an apropos role for the writer of “Sympathy for the Devil.”

 “To play the devil is something that can appeal to most actors.
 It’s such a serpentine character,” says Capotondi.
-“Given the Rolling Stones discovery, I think it’s quite fitting.”
+“Given the Rolling Stones discography, I think it’s quite fitting.”

 “It was in my grasp to do this character.
 I thought it would be fun to do,” says Jagger.
 “He basically charms and threatens him to do what he wants.
 It’s not a lot of screen time but he’s the one who sets off the action.”